 Of course, this assumes that the value of your home will go up, and that your salary will increase over time, both of which may not be the case.
 Nevertheless, if you’re in a position to buy now and you want to buy a bigger family home later, it may be better to use your first home as a stepping stone than to put off buying now altogether.

 One of the big benefits of buying vs renting is the long term stability that owning your own home can bring.
 While renters may not be tied down in the same way, they also run the risk of being kicked out by a landlord with just a few months notice.
 At some point in life most people will want to settle down.
 They want to invest in a neighbourhood, in a community, and see themselves building a life in that area.

 There might be a particular school or other things nearby which are important to you.
 Buying a house is a big decision, it’s a real commitment which should give you a sense of stability and security.

-On the other hand, here’s three reasons to hold back...
+On the other hand, here are three reasons to hold back...

 You can’t afford it

 One of the biggest mistakes I see people make is draining all of their savings to buy a house, without really considering whether they can afford to do so.

 When buying, or moving house, there are lots of unexpected and hidden costs that people don’t think about in advance.
 And even if they have all been budgeted for, draining all your savings means you have no emergency fund, which could leave you in a precarious position.

 If something happens shortly after purchasing then you may find yourself in real trouble.
 I had a case where a couple had done exactly this - they had drained all their savings to buy a house and taken on a large mortgage.
 Then they suddenly found out they were going to have a baby which was 3 years earlier than planned.
 Buying the house meant that they were going to have to cut their spending by more than half to build up enough money to cope with the costs of the child in early years.